drogar/meta-yycruby-code/README.md

 ### A starting point.

 The file `start_solution.rb` included here is a starting point.
-It will annotate all standard library calls.
+It will annotate all standard library instance methods.
 You can start from there, use it as inspiration for your own or just ignore it and start.
 This is based on a solution posted at: https://gist.github.com/ryanlecompte/3631742

 ### Testing if your solution works